 or another artist with his smart dog…

-The night lights, the noises from the crowds make the downtown more lively but many other corners, alleys already in their sleep as they always did over hundreds years.
-There was not much things to entertain in this medieval place at night, but having a good diner with good drink, to immerse yourself in the relaxing atmosphere surrounding you would feel the peace in your soul.
+The night lights, the noises from the crowds make the downtown more lively, but many other corners and alleys are already in their sleep as they always have been for hundreds of years.
+There were not many things to entertain in this medieval place at night, but having a good dinner with a good drink, to immerse yourself in the relaxing atmosphere surrounding you, would bring peace to your soul.

 Sarlat-la-Canéda, definitely unusual.
-I got the feelings that I stepped into a fairy tale’s town, I kept wondering how people are able to maintain those sandstones houses, all lovely corners, quiet alleys with small statues or secret places.
-I saw how people wandering around , admiring the beauty of the survived buildings, listening their historical, mysterious stories…
+I got the feeling that I stepped into a fairy tale town; I kept wondering how people are able to maintain those sandstone houses, all lovely corners, quiet alleys with small statues or secret places.
+I saw people wandering around, admiring the beauty of the surviving buildings, listening to their historical, mysterious stories…

 I still have one more night in Sarlat, tomorrow morning I’ll visit one of the most beautiful villages in France – La Roque Gageac.